freevo/kaa-base/_sources/async/coroutines.txt

 When a coroutine yields any value other than ``kaa.NotFinished`` (including None), the coroutine is considered finished and the InProgress returned to the caller will be :ref:`emitted <emitting>` (i.e. it is finished).
-As with return, if no value is explicitly yielded and the coroutine terminates, the InProgress is finished with None.
+As with normal function return values, if no value is explicitly yielded and the coroutine terminates, the InProgress is finished with None.

 There is an important exception to the above rule: if the coroutine yields an :class:`~kaa.InProgress` object, the coroutine will be resumed when the